 Alaska Airlines Credit Card Q & A

-Get answers to our most commonly asked questions regarding the Alaska Airlines Bank of America cards.
+Get answers to our most commonly asked questions regarding the Alaska Airlines credit cards.

-When will my enrollment Bonus Miles post to my Mileage Plan™ account?
+When will my new account Bonus Miles post to my Mileage Plan™ account?

-Bonus Miles for the Alaska Airlines Credit card enrollment will post to the primary cardholder's Mileage Plan™ account within 1-2 weeks after approval.
+Bonus Miles from your new Alaska Airlines credit card enrollment will post to the primary cardholder's Mileage Plan™ account 3-4 weeks after approval.

 Why didn't I receive the advertised amount of Bonus Miles?

-Bank of America offers different enrollment promotions for the various Alaska Airlines Credit card products.
-It is important that you read the details of the promotion you are applying for, and enroll for the specific credit card the promotion advertises.
-If you apply for, but are not approved for, a specific card product then Bank of America may consider you for a different credit card which my offer a lower amount of Bonus Miles than the credit card you originally applied for.
+Bank of America offers different promotions for the various Alaska Airlines credit card products.
+It is important that you read the details of the promotion, and apply for the specific credit card the promotion advertises.
+If you apply for, but are not approved for, a specific card product then Bank of America may consider you for a different credit card which may offer a lower amount of Bonus Miles than the credit card you originally applied for.

 I upgraded my credit card, but received fewer Bonus Miles than offered for a new account.

-The amount of Bonus Miles issued for new credit card accounts differs from the amount issued for upgrading a current Alaska Airlines Credit card.
-Different enrollment promotions are offered from time to time.
+The Bonus Miles issued for new credit card accounts differs from the amount issued for upgrading a current Alaska Airlines credit card.
+Different promotions are offered from time to time.

-Alaska Airlines Credit card miles post to your Mileage Plan™ account 7-10 days after the billing cycle for your bank statement.
-The mileage credit given is dependent on how many "purchases" you've made during that particular billing cycle, not according to the payment amount made towards your bill.
+Alaska Airlines credit card miles post to your Mileage Plan™ account 7-10 days after the billing cycle for your bank statement.
+The mileage credit given is dependent on how much you've spent on purchases during that particular billing cycle, not according to the payment amount made towards your bill.
 To view your mileage accrual, please sign into your My Account.